IN SPECIAL PSYCHIATRIC HOSPITALS (SPH); IN ORDINARY HOSPITALS

 Dnepropetrovsk SPH

-N. A. Sorokin (b.
-1953) is a locksmith and sanitary engineer who had been living since 1976 in the town of Rovenki, Voroshilovgrad Region.
+Nikolai Sorokin (b.
+1953) is a locksmith and sanitary engineer who has been living in the town of Rovenki (Voroshilovgrad Region) since 1976 .

-In 1974 and 1975 he journeyed twice to Moscow, in order to meet A, D. Sakharov and foreign journalists.
-On both occasions he was detained by the police and sent to Moscow psychiatric hospital 14 (in 1974, for 3 months; in 1975, for 9 months).
+In 1974 and 1975 he journeyed twice to Moscow, in order to meet Andrei Sakharov and foreign journalists.
+On both occasions he was detained by the police and sent to Moscow Psychiatric Hospital No. 14: for three months in 1974; for nine months in 1975.

-On 10 March 1977, after Sorokin had sent a telegram to the U S embassy in Moscow, he was again sent to Biryukovo psychiatric hospital.
+On 10 March 1977, after Sorokin sent a telegram to the US embassy in Moscow, he was again sent to Biryukovo psychiatric hospital.
 He was discharged in June 1977.

-In January 1978, a forensic psychiatric commission declared Sorokin not responsible (the diagnosis was ‘schizophrenia’) and recommended compulsory treatment in an ordinary psychiatric hospital.
-In spite of this, the court sent Sorokin to an SPH (see above).
+In January 1978, a forensic psychiatric commission declared Sorokin not responsible (the diagnosis was ‘schizophrenia’).
+It recommended compulsory treatment in an ordinary psychiatric hospital.
+In spite of this, the court sent Sorokin to an SPH.

-“The Working Commission, on the basis of its knowledge of the evidence at the pre-trial and court investigation and the testimony of his mother, considers that by the nature of his activities N. Sorokin does not constitute a danger to society.
+“Based on its knowledge of the evidence at the pre-trial and court investigation and the testimony of his mother, the Working Commission considers that by the nature of his activities Nikolai Sorokin does not constitute a danger to society.

 “His forcible internment in a psychiatric hospital will be regarded by the Working Commission as an action which abuses psychiatry for political ends …”

-At the appeal hearing the Supreme Court of the Ukrainian SSR left the decision of the court of first instance unchanged [Note — in 1982 USSR News Update reported that Sorokin had died in the SPH in 1980.]
+At the appeal hearing the Supreme Court of the Ukrainian SSR left the decision of the court of first instance unchanged [2].

 Chernyakhovsk SPH